Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

         null: <terms in null linear model> \
         alt: <additional terms in alternative linear model>

-Terms are expressions involving sample names and sample tags, which specify columns of a design matrix.
+Terms are expressions involving sample names and sample tags, which specify columns of a model matrix.
 Matching samples are given a value of 1 in this column, and non-matching samples given a value of 0.
 Type `nesoni` for documentation on these, but briefly:

 * `tag1` - an expression selecting tag1
 * `all` - an expression selecting select all samples